 Credit: @thedutchweedburger on Instagram

-- If the name The Dutch Weed Burger Joint sounds intimidating, you really don’t need to worry (there’s no weed inside!) because it’s actually a vegan restaurant that champions seaweed in their menu.
+- If the name The Dutch Weed Burger Joint sounds intimidating, you really don’t need to worry because there’s no weed inside!
+It’s actually a vegan restaurant that champions seaweed in their menu.

 - Try their signature Dutch Weed Burger which features their unique green weed buns, as well as the desserts.
 The portion is large so do come with an empty stomach, or you can always share!